blankaex/blog/_posts/2019-11-30-pokemon-oc.md

 {% endcapture %}
 {% include gallery images=images %}

-Before he set off on his journey, he frequented Professor Birch's laboratory to do as much research as possible.
+Before he set off on his journey, he frequented Professor Birch's laboratory to do as much study as possible.
 Day after day, he would be poring over the professor's research materials and absorbing knowledge of not only different species of Pokémon, but also the tactics of battle and the governing systems in place in Hoenn.

 Impressed by his dedication, the professor began to show interest in Albert's studies and noticed his slight obsession with steel-type Pokémon.
 In order to give him the luxury of choice, the professor rounded up a few steel-type Pokémon.
 He had planned to bestow one to Albert, but when the time came, Albert took the professor by surprise.